EthanRule/Geoscoping/README.md

 # Natural Disaster Tracker
 Worldwide natural disaster tracker.
 This website will allow people to view the current state of the world as a whole.

+Why the name Geoscoping?
+Geo
+relating to the earth.

+Scoping
+noun.
+Slang.
+The act or practice of eyeing or examining, as to evaluate or appreciate.